 “He started getting sick in 2000,” Mary says.
 “But they didn’t test him for mesothelioma back then.
 They just noticed he had some fluid in his left lung.”

 “The doctor took me and he pulled me aside,” Mary says.
 “He told me, ‘there’s no cure for it.
 All we can do is treat it and keep him easy.’
 They sent us out with oxygen, 24/7.”

 So the couple went home, and she stepped into her new role as a mesothelioma caregiver.
 Mary knew it wasn’t going to be easy.
 James had always been the family’s provider: the strong father, the working man, and the protector.
 He could accept his diagnosis but didn’t want to accept any extra help.

 His condition deteriorated quickly, and the entire family stepped in to help.

 “If he went anywhere he always had someone to drive him,” says Mary.
 “He would go out into the backyard and he would just fall over and we would have to call my brother-in-law to pick him up.
 He was an outside person.
 He didn’t like staying in.”

 Identifying Compassion Fatigue

-When her husband was fighting mesothelioma, Mary was able to depend on other family members who lived nearby.
+When her husband was fighting mesothelioma, Mary was able to depend on other family members who lived nearby for help transporting her husband to his critical treatment appointments.
 Amanda has a similar support system.